 It had still not occurred to me that the hold on security assistance could be related to the "investigations."
-That, however, would soon change.
+That, however, would change.

 On September 1, just three days after my cable to Secretary Pompeo, President Zelenskyy met Vice President Pence at a bilateral meeting in Warsaw.
 President Trump had planned to travel to Warsaw but at the last minute had cancelled because of Hurricane Dorian.
 Just hours before the Pence-Zelenskyy meeting, I contacted Mr. Danyliuk to let him know that the delay of U.S. security assistance was an "all or nothing" proposition, in the sense that if the White House did not lift the hold prior to the end of the fiscal year (September 30), the funds would expire and Ukraine would receive nothing.
 I was hopeful that at the bilateral meeting or shortly thereafter, the White House would lift the hold, but this was not to be.

-Indeed, I received a readout of the Pence-Zelenskyy meeting over the phone from Mr. Morrison, during which he told me President Zelenskyy had opened the meeting by asking the Vice President about security cooperation.
+On the evening of September 1, I received a readout of the Pence-Zelenskyy meeting over the phone from Mr. Morrison, during which he told me President Zelenskyy had opened the meeting by immediately asking the Vice President about security cooperation.
 The Vice President did not respond substantively, but said that he would talk to President Trump that night.
 The Vice President did say that President Trump wanted the Europeans to do more to support Ukraine and that he wanted the Ukrainians to do more to fight corruption.

-During this same phone call I had with Mr. Morrison, he went on to describe a conversation Ambassador Sondland had with Mr. Yermak at Warsaw.
+During this same phone call with Mr. Morrison, he described a conversation Ambassador Sondland had with Mr. Yermak in Warsaw.
 Ambassador Sondland told Mr. Yermak that the security assistance money would not come until President Zelenskyy committed to pursue the Burisma investigation.
 I was alarmed by what Mr. Morrison told me about the Sondland-Yermak conversation.
-This was the first time I had heard that the security assistance-not just the White House meeting-was conditioned on the investigations.
+I understand that Mr. Morrison testified at his deposition that Ambassador Sondland proposed that it might be sufficient for the Ukrainian Prosecutor General to commit to pursue the investigation, as opposed to President Zelenskyy.
+But this was the first time I had heard that the security assistance-not just the White House meeting-was conditioned on the investigations.

-Very concerned, on that same day I sent Ambassador Sondland a text message asking if "we [are] now saying that security assistance and [a] WH meeting are conditioned on investigations?"
+Very concerned, on that same day-September 1-I sent Ambassador Sondland a text message asking if "we [are] now saying that security assistance and [a] WH meeting are conditioned on investigations?"
 Ambassador Sondland responded asking me to call him, which I did.
 During that phone call, Ambassador Sondland told me that President Trump had told him that he wants President Zelenskyy to state publicly that Ukraine will investigate Burisma and alleged Ukrainian interference in the 2016 U.S. election.

-Ambassador Sondland also told me that he now recognized that he had made a mistake by earlier telling the Ukrainian officials to whom he spoke that a White House meeting with President Zelenskyy was dependent on a public announcement of investigations-in fact, Ambassador Sondland said, "everything" was dependent on such an announcement, including security assistance.
+Ambassador Sondland also told me that he now recognized that he had made a mistake by earlier telling Ukrainian officials that only a White House meeting with President Zelenskyy was dependent on a public announcement of investigations-in fact, Ambassador Sondland said, "everything" was dependent on such an announcement, including security assistance.
 He said that President Trump wanted President Zelenskyy "in a public box" by making a public statement about ordering such investigations.